Franklyn Kilome: Lake Country DockHounds

 On August 4, 2023, Kilome signed with the Lake Country DockHounds of the American Association of Professional Baseball.
 In 6 starts, he struggled to an 8.38 WEA with 29 strikeouts across 29 innings pitched.
 Kilome became a free agent at the end of the 2023 season.

 Pericos de Puebla

 On June 11, 2024, Kilome signed with the Pericos de Puebla of the Mexican League.
 In five games for Puebla, he struggled to a 10.13 ERA with one strikeout across 5 1/3 innings of work.
 Kilome was released by the Pericos on June 25.

-Conspiradores de Querétaro

 On December 26, 2024, Kilome signed with the Conspiradores de Querétaro of the Mexican League.
 He was released prior to the start of the season on April 15, 2025.

-Centauros de La Guaira
+Tecolotes de los Dos Laredos

-On May 2, 2025, Kilome signed with the Centauros de La Guaira of the Venezuelan Major League.
+On June 18, 2026, Kilome signed with the Tecolotes de los Dos Laredos of the Mexican League.
+Kilome made 14 appearances for the Tecolotes, recording an 0–1 record and 7.20 ERA with 14 strikeouts over 15 innings of work.

+Guelph Royals

+On July 27, 2026, Kilome signed with the Guelph Royals of the Canadian Baseball League.